We buy food anchored real estate

-Stefan supports and advises the executive board on matters of strategic development and fund raising, as well as in building the company’s network of strategic tenant-partners.
-In 2006, Stefan founded the ACREST Property Group, which he developed together with his business partner into Germany’s leading asset manager for retail property, with EUR 5.5 billion of assets under management.
-Following the acquisition of ACREST by Jones Lang LaSalle on 1 January 2016, Stefan managed the firm’s integration as co-head of retail asset management, then subsequently headed the area of business development.
-Since September 2018, he has been occupied with the launch of 4 Friends Investment GmbH, of which he is a founding partner.
+Stefan supports the management board in the areas of strategy development and fund raising as well as in establishing a network with strategic rental partners.
+Stefan founded the ACREST Property Group in 2006 and, together with his business partner, developed it into the leading asset manager for retail properties with EUR 5.5 billion in managed real estate assets.
+ACREST was acquired by Jones Lang LaSalle on 1 January 2016.
+Stefan accompanied the integration as Co-Head of Retail Asset Management and subsequently headed the Business Development department.
+Since September 2018 he has been a founding partner of 4 Friends Investment GmbH.

 We believe in physical food retail.

 In our view, food-anchored real estate is as much a basic and universal need as housing.
 Demand for food which is fresh and available in the local vicinity remains enormous, and the density of food retailers within Germany makes it possible for 80% of the country’s population to drive to a local grocery store in less than 10 minutes.

 The German food retailing sector is dominated by the “Big Four” – Schwarz Group, Rewe Group, Edeka Group and Aldi.
 These key tenants enjoy excellent credit ratings and continue to expand rapidly.
 Schwarz Group, operator of the Kaufland and Lidl food retail chains, alone generates an annual revenue of some EUR 100 billion, making it the world’s fifth largest food retailer.

 3) Strong revenue growth resilient to economic cycles

 The continued growth in overall German retail food revenue for more than 10 years underscores its independence from the economy’s ups and downs.
 At roughly 35% of total retail sales, and more than EUR 200 billion in 2018, food retailing is also the driving force of the overall sector.